 Home

-about kinsale
+about kinsale ⊹ ࣪ ˖

-FULL BIO HERE.
+⊹ ࣪ ˖ FULL BIO HERE. ⊹ ࣪ ˖

-Kinsale has served as a National Student Poet, appointed by the Library of Congress and the President’s Committee on the Arts & Humanities, and she is currently an inaugural Indigenous Nations Poets Fellow.
+Kinsale has served as a National Student Poet, appointed by the Library of Congress and the President’s Committee on the Arts & Humanities.
+She is currently an inaugural Indigenous Nations Poets Fellow and the director of the literary nonprofit NDN Girls Book Club.
 Her debut collection, The Sky Was Once a Dark Blanket (University of Georgia Press, 2024), won the 2023 National Poetry Series.
-She has received fellowships from Mellon Mays, Bucknell University June Poets, the Aspen Institute, First Peoples Fund, Girlfriend Collective, and Vermont Studio Center.
+She has previously won fellowships from Mellon Mays, Bucknell University June Poets, the Aspen Institute & Aspen Ideas Festival, First Peoples Fund, Girlfriend Collective, NDN Collective, Center for Native American Youth, and Vermont Studio Center.
+She is a Summer 2024 Tin House attendee.

 Full bio here.